Hey all!

 “Let go of me!”
 I exclaim, trying to get his arms away from me, but he just holds onto me tighter, putting a hand on top of my head.
 I’m still crying, taking hoarse deep breaths,

 trying to stop.
-“I won’t cry,” I sob, “I won’t, I won’t, I won’t
+“I won’t cry,” I sob, “I won’t, I won’t, I won’t!

 “You have been dreaming of your mother again, haven’t you?” he murmurs, looking down at me.
 I want to look away, but I can’t.
 His eyes are warm and kind.